Sophie in 't Veld: Political career

-Member of the European Parliament, 2004–present
+Member of the European Parliament, 2004–2024

-In ’t Veld has been a Member of the European Parliament since the 2004 European elections, for Democrats 66 as part of the Alliance of Liberals and Democrats for Europe parliamentary group.
+In ’t Veld was a Member of the European Parliament from the 2004 European elections, for Democrats 66 as part of the Alliance of Liberals and Democrats for Europe parliamentary group.
 Her election in 2004 made her the sole D66 MEP until 2009.

 Between 2004 and 2009, In ’t Veld served on the Committee on Economic and Monetary Affairs.
 From 2009 to 2014, she was a member of the Committee on Women's Rights and Gender Equality.
 Since 2009, she has been a member of the Committee on Civil Liberties, Justice and Home Affairs; between 2009 and 2014, she served as the committee’s deputy chairwoman.
 Within the Committee, she has been chairing the Rule of Law Monitoring Group (ROLMG) since 2018.

 In addition to her committee assignments, In ’t Veld founded and currently chairs the European Parliament Platform for Secularism in Politics.
 She is also Chair of the European Parliament Working Group on Reproductive Health, HIV/AIDS and Development since 2009 and Vice-President of the European Parliament Intergroup on LGBT Rights.

 In 2017, In ‘t Veld and Guy Verhofstadt unsuccessfully tried to recruit the Five Star Movement (M5S), an Italian populist party, into ALDE.
 When Martin Selmayr was appointed to be Secretary-General of the European Commission in March 2018, In 't Veld led the protests in the European Parliament stating that the nomination "destroys all the credibility of the European Union".

 Following the 2019 elections, In ‘t Veld ran against Dacian Cioloș and Fredrick Federley to lead the Renew Europe group but eventually lost to Cioloș.
 Following Cioloş's resignation in 2021, she announced her candidacy to succeed him.
 Shortly after, she withdrew her candidacy, which left Stéphane Séjourné the only candidate for the position.

 On 16 June 2023, she announced having switched party membership from D66 to Volt.
 In 't Veld intended to seek re-election in the June 2024 European Parliament election as the lead candidate of Volt Netherlands, but she had not been a member of the party long enough to be eligible.
 She instead decided to run in Belgium's Dutch-speaking electoral college and was elected as the lead candidate of Volt Belgium in October 2023.
 On 7 April 2024, she was elected as the European lead candidate for Volt Europa together with Damian Boeselager.
 She failed to win re-election in June 2024, as Volt Belgium's vote share of 0.9% was insufficient to secure any European Parliament seats.
 Her term ended on 15 July 2024.